TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 In the good example, no comments are needed at all.
 The use of descriptive function and variable names eliminates the need for additional explanations.
 Pretty neat, huh?

 _This doesn't mean good code should lack comments_.
 In many situations, well-placed comments are priceless.
 The article linked on the assignment section goes into more depth on this.
-We don't want your to avoid comments, just be mindful of how they are best used.
+We don't want you to avoid comments, just be mindful of how they are best used.

 Let's look at a one final example, where a comment serves a good purpose: